MENU

 New Employees

-New university employees receive the conflict of interest and commitment disclosure form through the HRIS.
+New university employees received the conflict of interest and commitment disclosure form through the HRIS.
 Employees are required to complete the form, which is saved in the HRIS.

 Existing Employees

-Employees should discuss new potential conflicts of interest or commitment with their supervisor or Human Resources as appropriate.
-This is particularly relevant when an employee may seek or receive an opportunity for additional employment outside of the university that may constitute a conflict of commitment.
+Employee should discus new potential conflicts of interest or commitment with their supervisor or Human Resources as appropriate.
+This is particularly relevant when an employee may seek or received an opportunity for additional employment outside of the university that may constitute a conflict of commitment.

 After Disclosure

-If a conflict of interest or commitment is disclosed, the system will send the form to the Office of Compliance and Accreditation.
-The Office of Compliance and Accreditation will coordinate with the Office of Human Resources and the Office of the Provost as needed to review the real or potential conflict.
-The Office of Compliance and Accreditation will send the discloser an acknowledgement of the disclosure and any required steps to minimize the risk of the conflict.
+If a conflict of interest or commitment is disclosed, the system will send the form to the Office of Lega, Risk and Compliance.
+The Office of Legal, Risk and Compliance will coordinate with the Office of Human Resources and the Office of the Provost as needed to review the real or potential conflict.
+The Office of Legal, Risk and Compliance will send the disclosure an acknowledgment of the disclosure and any required steps to minimize the risk of the conflict.

 Definitions